Is G Fuel Bad for You? The Truth About G Fuel Ingredients (Pre Workout Safe?)

 Keep in mind, compared to most pre-workouts, one serving of G Fuel is nothing, with many totaling up to more than 300mg of caffeine per serving.
 But, out of common energy drinks, it still has more than many others on the market.

-For those questioning how to distract yourself from hunger, the caffeine in G Fuel actually makes it a viable option.
-Most people love caffeine for the stimulating effects it provides, but what many people don’t know is that it also acts as a strong appetite suppressant.3
+For those wondering about ways to distract themselves from hunger, the caffeine in G Fuel actually makes it a viable option.
+Most people love caffeine for the stimulating effects it provides, but what many people don’t know is that it also acts as a strong appetite suppressant.6

 This doesn’t necessarily mean that people should drink as much caffeine as possible to suppress their appetite – that can only lead to long-term issues.
 But, appetite suppression will be a side effect of drinking large amounts of caffeine, like that in G Fuel.